Blog

 Cons of Cedar Shakes

-• That cedar shake roofs require regular maintenance
+• Cedar shake roofs require regular maintenance

 • This roofing material is more expensive